eschen42/kit-eb3kit/README.md

 6. Wait while your BIBBOX is being installed (can take quite long, depending on internet connection)
 7. Configure your proxy or DNS to access the BIBBOX VM at **http://bibboxbaseurl** or use **http://192.168.10.1:1080** (replace 1080 by the port you configured in the Vagrantfile

+## Default login

+You can login with the user admin, pi, curator and operator, for all users the default password is graz2017.
+The liferay portal can be configured as Liferay administrator, login on with bibboxadmin, password graz2017.

 ## Dependencies